Equine conformation

 Equine conformation evaluates a horse's bone structure, musculature, and its body proportions in relation to each other.
 Undesirable conformation can limit the ability to perform a specific task.
 Although there are several faults with universal disadvantages, a horse's conformation is usually judged according to its intended use.
 Thus "form to function" is one of the first set of traits considered in judging conformation.
 A horse with poor form for a show jumper could have excellent conformation for a cutting horse or draft horse.
 Every horse has good and bad points of conformation and many horses excel even with conformation faults.

+The following is a list of desirable or faulty characteristics of the 'points' of a horse, or its anatomical parts, concentrating especially on North American breeds.

 Head and neck

 The standard of the ideal head varies dramatically from breed to breed based on a mixture of the role the horse is bred for and what breeders, owners and enthusiasts find appealing.
 Breed standards frequently cite large eyes, a broad forehead and a dry head-to-neck connection as important to correctness about the head.
 Traditionally, the length of head as measured from poll to upper lip should be two-thirds the length of the neck topline (measured from poll to withers).
 Presumably, the construction of the horse's head influences its breathing, though there are few studies to support this.
 Historically, a width of 4 fingers or 7.2 cm was associated with an unrestricted airflow and greater endurance.
 However, a study in 2000 which compared the intermandibular width-to-size ratio of Thoroughbreds with their racing success showed this to be untrue.
 The relationship between head conformation and performance are not well understood, and an appealing head may be more a matter of marketability than performance.

 Among mammals, morphology of the head often plays a role in temperature regulation.
 Many ungulates have a specialized network of blood vessels called the carotid rete, which keeps the brain cool while the body temperature rises during exercise.
 Horses lack a carotid rete and instead use their sinuses to cool blood around the brain.
 These factors suggest that the conformation of a horse's head influences its ability to regulate temperature.